18 Dec 2018, 11:00AM

 For drama series only, sequels, second, third and further seasons are eligible.

-The programme must be majority produced by companies established in countries participating in the MEDIA sub-programme and with a significant number of cast and crew who are nationals and/or residents of those countries (see page 7 of the guidelines for an explanation of how this is calculated).
+The programme must be majority produced by companies established in countries participating in the MEDIA sub-programme and with a significant number of cast and crew who are nationals and/or residents of those countries (see item 6 of the specific guidelines for an explanation of how this is calculated).

 The exploitation rights licensed to the broadcaster have to revert to the producer after a maximum period of 7 years for a pre-sale or 10 years for a co-production.